bd-j/pdrfit/README.md

 - `pdrfit/pdrfit.py` Has a method to fit data for a single pixel

-- `pdrfit/pdrmodel.py` has classes for reading and storing holding kaufmann model grids and for generating model predictions of observables given physical conditions.
+- `pdrfit/pdrmodel.py` has classes for reading and storing holding Kaufmann model grids and for generating model predictions of observables given physical conditions.

 - `pdrfit/io.fits` Methods for reading observational data into numpy